Giampiero Gerini

 Functie:

-Senior Scientist at TNO and Professor at TU Eindhoven on Material Engineering from Microwaves to Optics
+Principal Scientist at TNO and Professor at TU Eindhoven on Material Engineering from Microwaves to Optics

 'The things we are researching today will be standard in about ten to fifteen years’ time.'
-Giampiero Gerini is Senior Scientist in the Optics department.
+Giampiero Gerini is Principal Scientist in the Optics department.
 As far as he is concerned, research is always a combination of ground-breaking innovation and application driven research with the objective of addressing relevant societal challenges.
 Connecting the more fundamental research of the academic world and the applied research and development of TNO can guarantee the maturation of very innovative technologies and novel system concepts to higher readiness level and can finally lead to their transfer to the industrial world.

 Professorship chair